-Beef Empanada (also called empanadas) is a type of ground beef turnover.
+Beef Empanadas (also called empanadas) is a type of ground beef turnover.
 Empanada is of Hispanic influence which was adopted by the colonies and prepared according to the local preference.
 For example, the empanada in Spain is not exactly the same as those in Latin American countries, and even in the Philippines.
-This Beef Empanada Recipe will give you a straight forward explanation of what an empanada should be.
-Its time to get your taste buds working.
+This Beef Empanadas Recipe will give you a straightforward explanation of what an empanada should be.
+It’s time to get your taste buds working.

-This beef empanada recipe is what I used to make ever since I started to make one.
+I used to make this version of beef empanadas when I was just starting out my cooking adventure.
 The recipe is simple and very easy to follow.
 The beef filling is easier to prepare compared to giniling, while the dough can be perfected with a little patience.

 I understand that most of us don’t have the luxury of time.
 If you are in a hurry, you can still make your own beef empanada by cooking the filling — and use ready made rolled pie crust.
 The pie crust might not be as good as our dough, but it is enough for you to complete your empanada faster with lesser effort.

 This recipe requires you to deep fry the empanadas, but you can also bake it if you prefer it less greasy.
 I suggest that you follow the steps that I did when I made baked chicken empanada.